vi-latyshev/simple-notes/README.md

 |`build`            |[Build app](#build) in production mode|
 |`start`            |[Build and start app](#start-app) in production mode|

+Others commands are used by auto services for build/deploy the project.

 ## Structure

 ### The project structure has both flat and [fractal structure](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure)s.